MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/processing-the-surprise-removal-of-a-nic--windows-7-and-later-versions-.md

 -   The operating system is Windows 7, and the hotfix for KB2471472 has been installed.
 -   The operating system is Windows 7, and the network adapter is a mobile broadband (MBB) device.

-If none of these conditions is met, NDIS participates in the surprise removal process as it did in previous versions of Windows.
+If none of these conditions are met, NDIS participates in the surprise removal process as it did in previous versions of Windows.
 For more information about this procedure, see [Processing the Surprise Removal of a NIC (Windows Vista)](processing-the-surprise-removal-of-a-nic--windows-vista-.md).

 The following steps describe the revised way in which NDIS participates in the surprise removal of a NIC: